m-1tZ/m-1tZ.github.io/content/posts/php_tree_sitter.md

 Nowadays source code audits are often assisted by code analysis engines, such as [CodeQL](https://codeql.github.com/).
 However, CodeQL requires for compiled languages a buildable environment that is often not given.
 As of the day of writing, no PHP language support was added to CodeQL and thus an alternative has to be found.
 During the long weekend, I deep-dived into [Tree-sitter](https://tree-sitter.github.io/) a parser generator tool with support for various languages.
 Thankfully Tree-sitter can be used from Python and the [PHP grammar](https://github.com/tree-sitter/tree-sitter-php) is available officially.
 This sounds like a nice fit for our use case.

-Previous research on this topic was done by [@TheLaluka](https://twitter.com/TheLaluka) in this [video](https://www.youtube.com/watch?v=tlxP4HvzfFA)
+Previous research on this topic was done by [@TheLaluka](https://twitter.com/TheLaluka) in this [video](https://www.youtube.com/watch?v=tlxP4HvzfFA).

 # Basics
 Tree-sitter parses code based on implemented code grammars and builds syntax trees out of nodes, which can then be queried and traversed.
-These trees are structured as so-called [S-expressions](https://en.wikipedia.org/wiki/S-expression) which is a notation for tree-structured data.
+In the context of programming languages, a code grammar refers to a formal specification of the language's syntax rules.
+This specification defines how valid programs in the language should be structured.
+The built syntax trees are structured as so-called [S-expressions](https://en.wikipedia.org/wiki/S-expression) which is a notation for tree-structured data.
 As an example, the following PHP snippet is parsed into the aforementioned structure:

 ```php
 <?php